 Frequently Asked Questions

 Q: Does using claude-fable-5 in the API guarantee Fable 5 processes every response?
-A: No. Anthropic routes biology and chemistry flagged prompts to Opus 4.8 at inference time.1 The API does not currently expose which model path handled a given response.2
+A: No. Anthropic routes biology and chemistry flagged prompts through the classifier at inference time.1 When a classifier fires, the API returns stop_reason: "refusal" with a stop_details.category field identifying the domain ("bio" or "cyber"), so callers can detect the fallback programmatically.2

 Q: Is Opus 4.8 capable enough for biology research tasks?
 A: Opus 4.8 is Anthropic’s most capable Opus-tier model and is not deprecated.2 For most biology analysis, annotation, and reasoning tasks it is a capable alternative.
 The distinction matters most for tasks that specifically benefit from Fable 5’s extended autonomy and top-tier performance.4